Highlights Of The Program

 Gard AS

-• Underwriting floating wind risk against a limited track record, assessing design maturity, and evidence
+• Underwriting floating wind risk against a limited track record, assessing design maturity, and evaluating supporting evidence

 • Benchmarking loss drivers and claims experience in floating wind, comparing exposure with fixed-bottom installations

-• Distilling what insurers look for in operations and maintenance plans to improve insurability
+• Outlining what insurers look for in operations and maintenance plans to improve insurability

 12:25 - 12:30

-Q&A SESSION ON FLOATING WIND RISK, CLAIMS, INSURER EXPECTATIONS
+Q&A SESSION ON FLOATING WIND RISKS, CLAIMS, AND INSURER EXPECTATIONS

 12:30 - 13:30